proudier/gogrepoc/README.md

 -------
 Python-based tool for downloading your GOG.com game collections and extras to your local computer for full offline enjoyment.

 It is a clean standalone python script that can be run from anywhere.
-It requires a typical Python 2.7 installation and html5lib.
+It requires a typical Python 2.7 or Python 3 installation and html5lib, requests and pyOpenSSL.

 By default, game folders are saved in the same location that the script is run in.
 You can also specify another directory.
 Run gogrepo.py -h to see help or read more below.
 Each game has its own directories with all game/bonus files saved within.